-\par This paper moves on to describe the open source, NIBRS compliant, incident data of the Dallas Police Department used to build a framework for geovisualization.
-The methods section breaks down the major steps that should be taken to generate a reliable police incident map.
-Beyond the essential components of the framework, this paper lends examples of specific open source software and code that can be reused by novice crime analysts.
+\par This paper moves on to describe the open source, NIBRS compliant, incident data of the Dallas Police Department used to build a methodology for geovisualization.
+The application and application implementation sections break down the major steps that should be taken to generate a reliable police incident map.
+Beyond the essential components of the map, this paper lends examples of specific open source software and code that can be reused by novice crime analysts.

 \section{Geographic Visualization}